jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 You'll learn something new regardless.
 It's only a three month commitment.

-This is the dating equivalent of causually dating and more than one starts to develop.
-You'll need to choose one of the others, and often without much information.

 # Success
 Congratulations.
 You received and accepted an internship offer.